 This type of industrial support comes in three main forms: sponsorships and apprenticeships for young graduates, and study leave for working professionals.

 Types of corporate sponsorships for young graduates

 These industrial support apply to young applicants who graduate less than a year before the IFP School admissions boards convene.
 In this case, tuition is covered in part by French public-sector funds and in part by corporate contributions.
 Students pay no fees.

 sponsorships: students take classes at IFP School either continuously for an academic year followed by an internship in the sponsoring company, or alternating periods at IFP School and practical training work in the sponsoring company.
-They receive a monthly allowance to cover living expenses: a €1,400 grant in the name of the company by a foundation for the entire study period, an allowance paid by the company during the internship.
+They receive a monthly allowance to cover living expenses: a €1,400 grant (recommended amount) in the name of the company by a foundation for the entire study period, an allowance paid by the company during the internship.

 - apprenticeships: students alternate training at IFP School and periods in a company.
 During their apprenticeship, students are a company employee with a fixed-term employment contract and receive a monthly salary recommended as totaling the same as the grant given to sponsors.
 This option is only open to persons aged 29 and under.
 It mainly concerns European Union nationals.